10.1 Rotational Variables

 Two flywheels of negligible mass and different radii are bonded together and rotate about a common axis (see below).
 The smaller flywheel of radius 30 cm has a cord that has a pulling force of 50 N on it.
 What pulling force needs to be applied to the cord connecting the larger flywheel of radius 50 cm such that the combination does not rotate?

 The cylinder head bolts on a car are to be tightened with a torque of 62.0 N. If a mechanic uses a wrench of length 20 cm, what perpendicular force must he exert on the end of the wrench to tighten a bolt correctly?

 (a) When opening a door, you push on it perpendicularly with a force of 55.0 N at a distance of 0.850 m from the hinges.
 What torque are you exerting relative to the hinges? (b) Does it matter if you push at the same height as the hinges?
 There is only one pair of hinges.

 When tightening a bolt, you push perpendicularly on a wrench with a force of 165 N at a distance of 0.140 m from the center of the bolt.
 How much torque are you exerting in newton-meters (relative to the center of the bolt)?

 What hanging mass must be placed on the cord to keep the pulley from rotating (see the following figure)?
 The mass on the frictionless plane is 5.0 kg.
-The inner radius of the pulley is 20 cm and the outer radius is 30 cm.
+The mass on the plane is connected to a cord that wraps around the pulley’s inner radius of 20 cm.
+The hanging mass is connected to a cord that wraps around the pulley’s outer radius of 30 cm.

 A simple pendulum consists of a massless tether 50 cm in length connected to a pivot and a small mass of 1.0 kg attached at the other end.
 What is the torque about the pivot when the pendulum makes an angle of with respect to the vertical?